 Help around the farm is needed in the garden, as well as with animal chores, maintenance/repair and building projects.
 Garden work could include greenhouse maintenance, transplanting, weeding, harvesting and washing/packing.
 Animal chores are generally done in the morning and evening.
-Building projects will include shelving for a garden shed and painting.
-Many fences also need to be reinforced with new fence posts.
+Many fences need to be reinforced with new fence posts.
 Like most farms, the “to do” list is endless.

 Experience with gardening and/or construction/repairs would be an asset, but an eagerness to learn and contribute are equally important.
 Volunteers should be healthy, fit and prepared to be outdoors in all weather conditions and with mosquitoes.
 Volunteers should also be able to communicate openly and have a positive attitude.

 This host offers a language exchange

 This host has indicated that they are interested in sharing their own language or learning a new language.